diogoaurelio/schedoscopeWiki/Configuring-Schedoscope.md

 # Reference configuration

 Here, you find the commented default configuration of Schedoscope's `reference.conf`.
-For an example of how to override these settings, you can also take a look at the [tutorial](Open Street Map Tutorial).

 At the very minimum, you should check and set if necessary:
 - the environment name (`schedoscope.app.environment`);